Radiology

 How do I prepare for a nuclear medicine scan?

-Generally for our scans it is best to wear clothing with either none, or small amounts of metal.
+Please wear clothing with either none, or small amounts of metal.
 For example, zips and bras are generally acceptable but jeans with big metal buttons should be avoided.
 Gowns may be provided if required.

 Can I bring a relative or friend?